By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

 1. Dry the beef cubes thoroughly with paper towels.
 Toss in sifted flour, ensuring each piece is lightly coated.
-This thickens the stew and creates a flavorful crust on searing.
+This helps form a thickened broth as the stew cooks.

 2. Heat olive oil in a large, heavy-bottomed pot or Dutch oven over medium-high heat.
 Add the beef in batches to avoid overcrowding, and brown all sides until deep golden, about 5-7 minutes per batch.
 Remove and set aside.